fdegalez/lncrna_PutOrtho/README.md

 - **OUTPUT** :
 In each sub-directory "sp1_comparedTo_sp2", there is :
 	- For both species :
         - The GTF containing only the gene features (which are used for the analysis)
         - The table containing the lncRNAs and the associated PCGs
 	- For the intersection :
         - The homology file for the PCGs provided by BioMart
         - The orthology table results (orthology_strandConservation.tsv)

-Details about the orthology table :
+<ins>Details about the orthology table :</ins>
 The file is the result of the concatenation of three sub-tables.
-The first one provides information about the lncRNAs identified as potential orthologs in the source species and contains :
+The first one provides information about the lncRNAs identified as potential orthologs in the source species and contains:
 - the ID(s) of the lncRNAs and the IDs of the PCGs up and down
 - the respective orientation of the lncRNAs and PCGs
 - the relative configuration of the lncRNA with respect to the two PCGs
 - the distance of the lncRNA from the two PCGs

 The second sub-table brings the same information for the orthologous lncRNAs of the target species.